solpyro/AdventOfCode2021/ReadMe.md

 This was another day where there was too much information to take in all at once, but after a back and forth between implementing and reading the documentation, I was able to build a data structure and parser that could read the input and build a tree of packets.
 Everyhting seemed good, except that one of the four examples gave me the wrong result.
 I didn't go to the effort of manually decoding the packet, but since the other three gave correct answers, I'm reletively confident it's a problem in the test.
 To reinforce that, my puzzle input also returned the correct result.

+Part 2's all new test data highlights some issues.
+Clearly that incorrect result in part 1 was my parser, not the test definition.
+At least part of the issue was with converting the hex string to int and then to binary string, losing leading zeros as we do.
+Fixing that fixed a good number of the failing test cases, but there's still another issue with `9C0141080250320F1802104A08` and my puzzle input in part 2.

 ## Day 17: ???

 ## Day 18: ???